ksdtech/flask-rauth/docs/index.rst

     @app.route('/authorized')
     @twitter.authorized_handler()
-    def authorized(resp, oauth_token):
+    def authorized(rauth_session, oauth_token):
         # check for the Twitter-specific "access_denied" indicator
-        if resp is None and 'denied' in request.args: return 'You denied access, meanie.'
+        if rauth_session is None and 'denied' in request.args: return 'You denied access, meanie.'
-        elif resp is None:
+        elif rauth_session is None:
             return 'Hey developer, something unexpected happened.'

         flash('You have been logged in to Twitter successfully.')